Macjutsu/super/README.md

 by Kevin M. White

-### Please use [the newest version of `super`](https://github.com/Macjutsu/super/releases) for the best experience when using or upgrading to macOS 14 Sonoma.
-Older versions of `super` are not tested against macOS 14 Sonoma update/upgrade workflows.
+### Please use [the newest version of `super`](https://github.com/Macjutsu/super/releases) for the best experience when using or upgrading to macOS 15 Sequoia.
+Older versions of `super` are not tested against macOS 15 Sequioa update/upgrade workflows.

 ## Introduction